indiu6/react-firebase-twitter/README.md

 - NoSQL Database: [Firebase Firestore](https://firebase.google.com/docs/firestore)
   > Create, Read, Update, Delete Tweets

-## Coding Practice to remember.
+## Coding Practice to Remember

-As this project has little bit more functions than before other toy projects,

-first implement all funtionalities to operate properly.
+First implement all funtionalities to operate properly.

 Then clean up, and refactor the code => Make sure one component do one thing.